SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 ~~~sh
 mvn spring-boot:run
 ~~~~

-or use `run-spring-boot` command in the command palette.

 > **INFO:** As an uber-jar, it could also be run with `java -jar target/catalog-1.0-SNAPSHOT-swarm.jar` but you don\'t need to do this now